What is an Azure Service Bus?

 Figure 3: Food delivery app architecture using Service Bus Queue

-• Topics are nothing but single input queues and multiple output queues.
+• Topics operate as single input queues with multiple output queues, known as Subscriptions.

-• Receiving apps need to create subscriptions to receive messages from Topic.
+• Receiving applications create subscriptions to receive messages from a Topic.

-• Subscriptions can filter out the messages based on rules on message properties.
+• Subscriptions can filter messages based on rules applied to message properties.

 Example

-Let us use the same example, which we have discussed above.
+Let us use the same example discussed above.

-• Here we can add multiple order processing applications, which will be reading the same message queue.
+• To achieve this, we can add multiple order-processing applications to read the same message queue.

-• Hence, we will create different subscriptions based on restaurant-selected orders and process them differently.
+• Therefore, we create different subscriptions based on restaurant-specific orders and process them separately.

-• Subscription will filter the messages from Topic by restaurant name.
-Each order processing application will read messages from the respective subscription.
+• Subscriptions filter messages from the Topic by restaurant name.
+Each order-processing application reads messages from its respective subscription.

 Food delivery app architecture using Service Bus Topic and Subscriptions